 There is a traditional outdoor market where the stall holders are usually self-employed, single trader businesses.
 The visit of a workplace chaplain to show support here is all the more important.

 McCartneys Livestock Auctioneers run the Worcester livestock market which handles the trade of sheep and cattle.
 They have welcomed workplace chaplains to visit and chat with farmers and buyers.
-The chaplains are members of the Chaplaincy for Agriculture and Rural Life (CARL), which is a committee of the Church of England Diocese of Worcester.
-The chaplains also work very closely with the Farming Community Network (FCN).
+The chaplains work with the Chaplaincy for Agriculture and Rural Life (CARL), which is a committee of the Church of England Diocese of Worcester and also very closely with the Farming Community Network (FCN).
 The chaplains working here have personal experience of, or connections with farming, and therefore are able to offer an understanding of the particular issues faced by those working in the rural economy.